aeternity/protocol/channels/ON-CHAIN.md

 - `channel_id`: channel id as recorded on-chain
 - `from_id`: sender of the deposit
 - `amount`: amount of coins deposited
-- `state_hash`: the root hash of the channel state tree after the deposit had been applied to it; This is not validated on-chain, just kept in the channel's object
+- `state_hash`: the root hash of the channel state tree after the deposit has been applied to it; This is not validated on-chain, just kept in the channel's object
 - `round`: the channel's internal round that applies the deposit